spectabile/spectabile-material-theme/README.md

 # Spectabile Material Theme

-A spiritual successor to the popular **Material Theme** (**[Equinusocio.vsc-material-theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme)**, now deprecated) — rebuilt from scratch, no tracking, no bundled binaries.
-Available in **dark** and **light** variants, with semantic highlighting enabled and hand-tuned token colors for PHP, JavaScript, TypeScript, Python, and more.
+A "spiritual" successor to the popular **[Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme)** (now deprecated) - rebuilt from scratch.
+Available in **dark** and **light** variants, with semantic highlighting enabled and hand-tuned token colors for PHP, JavaScript, CSS, TypeScript, Python, and more.

 ---